TheVenetianWolf/Fenrir/README.md

 </p>

 # 🐺 FENRIR: Defence Simulation Dashboard
+## Real-time missile guidance and intercept simulation, visualised through physics, mathematics, and code.

-**FENRIR** is an open-source, real-time missile guidance simulation dashboard built with **Python** and **Streamlit**.
+FENRIR is an open-source, real-time missile guidance simulation dashboard built with Python and Streamlit.
-It visualises pursuit and intercept dynamics in a clean, interactive interface designed for education, research, and experimentation.
+It visualises pursuit and intercept dynamics in an interactive, educational interface designed for research, analysis, and experimentation.

 ---